MBB-team/VBA-toolbox/download/index.md

 <h2>Download registration form</h2>

 Prior to downloading, please fill in this form to help us know who are the users of the toolbox.
-None of these information will be publicly accessible.
+This information will not be made publicly available.

 <script type="text/javascript">var submitted=false;</script>
 <iframe name="hidden_iframe" id="hidden_iframe"